isomerpages/govtech-im8/_catalog/Infrastructure Security.md

 ### Control Statement

-Restrict administrator privileges by disabling remote login for the root/administrator user and removing sudo/administrators group access for other users.
+Restrict administrator privileges by disabling remote login for the root/administrator user and restricting sudo/administrators group access for other users.

 ### Control Recommendations